 The Assistance of AR/VR for other Industries

-If we look closely, not just gaming, but there are other industries that can find true value in Augmented Reality and Virtual Reality.
+If we look closely, not just gaming, but there are other industries that can find true value in Augmented Reality and Virtual Reality industry.
 We can definitely find some significant solutions for the use of AR/VR, however, it is still creating an atmosphere for adaptability.
 This can change how we perceive, think, feel and even heal.
-The new age technology is growing exponentially and it is is expected that by 2022, the AR/VR market will be reaching a $200 billion mark.
-Let’s take a look at the other industries that prominently enhances the future of AR/VR.
+The new age technology is growing exponentially and it is expected that by 2022, the AR/VR market will be reaching a $200 billion mark.
+Let’s take a look at the other industries that prominently enhance the future of AR/VR.

-- Travel and Tourism- Take a virtual dip and experience scuba diving at Spain or help yourself find a way up the hilltop for an amazing camping experience.
+- Travel and Tourism- Take a virtual dip and experience scuba diving in Spain or help yourself find a way up the hilltop for an amazing camping experience.

 - Education– Turn those lectures into something fun and interactive with a highly responsive AR/VR environment for the students.

 - Marketing- The leading brands are already using AR/VR to boost up their marketing game.
-Creating a real-life setting for their customers that entice them to buy or use their service or product.
+Creating a real-life setting for their customers that entices them to buy or use their service or product.